 Common Extras With Disneyland Packages

-Don't expect to find any one package that includes all of these, but these are examples of extras offered in the past year.
+Don't expect to find any single package that includes all of these, but these are examples of extras offered in the past year.

 - A “Welcome” telephone call from a Disney Character